EXata Network Emulator Software

 - Discrete graphics card with at least 128 MB memory supporting hardware 3D acceleration

-- Discrete graphics card with at least 2 GB memory supporting hardware 3D acceleration (see Section 2.5 for instructions for installing drivers).
+- GUI: Discrete graphics card with at least 128 MB memory supporting hardware 3D acceleration (see Section 2.5 for instructions for installing drivers).

 A compiler is required if you modify the source code to add customized models or include certain add-on libraries.